 The survey results which are used to calculate the qualitative component of the company's D-MeX score will be supplied by a survey agent appointed by Ofwat.
-This is supplied out of 100 to form the score for the qualitative component of D-MeX.
+The surveys are performed on a representative sample and the result is supplied out of 100 to form the score for the qualitative component of D-MeX.

 The set of Water UK performance metrics which are used to calculate the quantitative component of the company's D-MeX score, are set out in the link below.
 Note that there was a change in the metrics reported in October 2020.
-Therefore, the document below shows the set of metrics reportable from 1 April to 30 September 2020 and 1 October 2020 to 31 March 2021.
-Therefore, the overall D-MeX score comprises of the results from both halves of the year.
+Therefore, the document below shows the set of metrics reportable from 1 April to 30 September 2020 and 1 October 2020 to 31 March 2021 and 1 April 2021 to 31 March 2022.